Jonathan, From Argentina, Business English Trainer and Materials Developer in BrazilBy Krzl Light Nuñes

 Thanks to Bridge’s certificate, I got my first job teaching online.
 I got the job two weeks after finishing the course.

-While completing my TEFL/TESOL certification, I also found a complete scope of the online teaching market in it.
+While completing my online TEFL certification, I learned about the complete scope of the online teaching market.
 So, at the end of the course, it wasn’t only about getting a job teaching English but rather where you would be in the bigger picture.
 I value that knowledge as a key to being a true professional in any trade.

 How have you used your Bridge digital badge for this course?